 Filing Restrictions Based on Previous Bankruptcies

 Previous bankruptcy filings impact your ability to obtain another discharge, with specific waiting periods applying between cases.
-Following a Chapter 7 discharge, you must wait eight years before filing another Chapter 7 case .
-Similarly, after receiving a Chapter 13 discharge, a two-year waiting period applies before pursuing another Chapter 13 bankruptcy .
+Following a Chapter 7 discharge, you must wait eight years before filing another Chapter 7 case.
+Waiting periods between bankruptcy filings depend on the chapters involved and whether you received a discharge in your previous case.
+A bankruptcy attorney can explain the rules that apply to your situation.

 For those seeking to switch bankruptcy types, the waiting periods differ accordingly.
 After a Chapter 7 discharge, you must wait four years before filing Chapter 13 .
 Likewise, a Chapter 13 discharge requires a six-year waiting period before filing Chapter 7, unless you paid either 100% of unsecured claims or at least 70% of claims through a plan proposed in good faith .